-Clinical Associate Professor, Nursing
+Clinical Associate Professor, School of Nursing

 Dr. Aebersold’s professional and academic career is focused on advancing the science of learning applied in simulation to align clinician and student practice behaviors with research evidence to improve learner and health outcomes.
 She focuses her scholarship in both high fidelity and virtual reality simulation and is a national leader and expert in simulation.
 Her scholarship has culminated in developing the Simulation Model to Improve Learner and Health Outcomes (SMILHO).